 16 Top-Rated Attractions & Places to Visit in Jaipur

 No trip to India is complete without spending time in Jaipur.
-Affectionately nicknamed "The Pink City" for the blushing color of its historic buildings, Jaipur is a princely wonderland of culture and heritage, brimming with architectural gems.
-It's also a preeminent stop in India's famous Golden Triangle, a popular tourist circuit.
+Affectionately nicknamed "The Pink City" for the blushing color of its historic buildings, Jaipur is a princely wonderland of culture and heritage.

 Ready to make your trip to "The Paris of India" a memorable experience?
 Map out your itinerary with our guide to the top attractions and places to visit in Jaipur.